-Yup you read that right, biodiversity hotspot.
+Yup, you read that right, biodiversity hotspot.
 Over 700 endemic flora and fauna are found on Socotra and nowhere else making Socotra on par with the Galapagos.
 The only difference is that people would lose their shit if military operations were devastating the rare plant and animal life in the Galapagos.

 *okay, that’s an exaggeration, a few of us give some fucks about Socotra.

 You take a chunk of land in a marginalized, waning, war-torn country and you appropriate accordingly.
 Just like every other major player on the world stage.
 My own country’s government has been doing it for a great while.
 Why not follow suit?

 In reality, they’re blowing the country to bits and backing the Hadi-led government allies, while they wage war with the Houthi-led Revolution (that are alleged to be backed by Iran, but no one truly knows if that is a fact), and Al Qaeda in the Arabian Peninsula (AQAP or the Ansar al-Sharia).
-Then of course ISIS (or ISIL or Daesh or whatever you want to call them) are trying to make their opportunistic land-snatch of the largely destabilized country.
+Then, of course, ISIS (or ISIL or Daesh or whatever you want to call them) are trying to make their opportunistic land-snatch of the largely destabilized country.

 The UAE has had several bases operating in mainland Yemen for years.
 If a base was set up in Socotra to give protection and stability to the anarchic waters of the Gulf of Aden with little impacts on the species present on the island, it’s unlikely many people would be too upset.
-But with reports coming from Socotris of the devastation of some of their plant life and outrage of many Yemenis it doesn’t sound like the UAE’s plans are for the greater good, just its own.
+But with reports coming from Socotris of the devastation of some of their plant life and the outrage of many Yemenis it doesn’t sound like the UAE’s plans are for the greater good, just it’s own.

-Signing a page online and trying to wave it in the face of one of the world’s richest and most powerful nations in attempt to make them stop what they’re doing is unlikely to yield the results desired, but it doesn’t hurt to sign it and try.
+Signing a page online and trying to wave it in the face of one of the world’s richest and most powerful nations in an attempt to make them stop what they’re doing is unlikely to yield the results desired, but it doesn’t hurt to sign it and try.

 *I hold nothing against the general populations of Saudi Arabia and the United Arab Emirates.
-I do however have huge issue with the actions of their governments.
+I do however have huge issues with the actions of their governments.
 Just like I can’t stand many of the actions of my own country’s government and politicians who prove time and time again they’re only in it for their own benefit at the suffering of everyone else.

 Yemen is currently undergoing one of the worst humanitarian crises the road has seen due to the ongoing war.
 For those that would like to donate to relief projects in Yemen, please consider:

-Zakat Foundation: Provides emergency relief and food distribution in several countries including Yemen.
+- Zakat Foundation: Provides emergency relief and food distribution in several countries including Yemen.

-International Rescue Committee: Helps to bring safety, education, power and health services to some of the world’s most devastating humanitarian disasters including Yemen.
+- International Rescue Committee: Helps to bring safety, education, power, and health services to some of the world’s most devastating humanitarian disasters including Yemen.

-Baitulmaal AHED: Organization that works in Yemen as well as all over the world to help bring poverty and disaster relief.
+- Baitulmaal AHED: Organization that works in Yemen as well as all over the world to help bring poverty and disaster relief.

-Islamic Relief: Working to alleviate hunger, illiteracy and disease in Yemen and globally.
+- Islamic Relief: Working to alleviate hunger, illiteracy, and disease in Yemen and globally.

-Solidarios sin Fronteras: Spanish organization helping bring relief, food, water and reconstruction projects to Yemen as well as Socotra.
+- Solidarios sin Fronteras: Spanish organization helping bring relief, food, water, and reconstruction projects to Yemen as well as Socotra.